 Certain eligible activities are exempt from the requirements of NEPA and other environmental laws cited at §58.5.
 Project activities considered exempt have been determined not to alter any conditions that would require a review or compliance determination under the federal laws and agencies.

-NOTE: The State of Kansas program rarely funds projects that fall under the exempt classification.
+NOTE: None of the NSP activities fall under the exempt classification.
 For complete list of the twelve exemptions, see 24 CFR Part 58.34.